VivekPMenon/react-generic-price-streamer/readme.md

 ## Thanks To Contributors ✨

-We would like to express our sincere gratitude to all the contributors who have helped make ePanchayat available and we are building it brick-brick!
+We would like to express our sincere gratitude to all the contributors who have helped make this project available and we are building it brick-brick!
 Without your contributions, this project wouldn't have been possible.
 Thank you so much for your time, effort, and dedication! 😄

 <a href="https://github.com/VivekPMenon/react-generic-price-streamer/graphs/contributors">
   <img src="https://contrib.rocks/image?max=10&repo=vivekpmenon/react-generic-price-streamer" />